favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 - resource ownership is defined elsewhere
 - IP-family ownership is defined in [Ownership Model](ownership-model.markdown)
-- this note defines DNS attribute-based ownership
+- this note defines DNS attribute-based ownership and DNS-side admissibility
 - reconciliation semantics are defined in [Reconciliation Algorithm](reconciliation-algorithm.markdown)

 The selector uses Go `regexp` RE2 syntax with `MatchString` semantics.
 It is not an implicit full-match pattern.